-N.Y.C.
+- N.Y.C.
 Admin.
-Code §§ 8-107(1) - Gender Discrimination, Sexual Harassment, and Hostile Work Environment in Violation of the New York City Human Rights Law (Against All Defendants)

-- 214. Plaintiff repeats and realleges the allegations set forth in the preceding paragraphs as if fully set forth herein. - 215.
-Defendants discriminated against Plaintiff on the basis of her gender, sexually harassed Plaintiff, and/or caused Plaintiff to experience a hostile work environment in violation of the New York City Human Rights Law by treating Plaintiff less favorably than her male colleagues, making harassing or discriminatory comments to Plaintiff based on her gender, and/or by sexually harassing and assaulting Plaintiff. - 216.
-Defendants knew of the general discrimination and sexual harassment perpetrated against Plaintiff, or at a minimum, should have known about the harassment, based on the pervasive atmosphere of sexual harassment of female employees that was tolerated and condoned at Allied and under the Supervisor Defendants' leadership generally. - 217.
-The sexual harassment perpetrated against Plaintiff by Defendants affected a term, condition, and the privileges of her employment. - 218.
-As a result of Defendants' gender discrimination and sexual harassment of Plaintiff in violation of the New York City Human Rights Law, Plaintiff has been denied employment opportunities providing substantial compensation and benefits, entitling her to injunctive and equitable monetary relief, and she has suffered anguish, humiliation, distress, inconvenience, and loss of enjoyment of life due to Defendants' actions, entitling her to compensatory damages.
+Code §§ 8-107(1) Gender Discrimination, Sexual Harassment, and Hostile Work Environment in Violation of the New York City Human Rights Law (Against All Defendants) - 213.
+Plaintiff repeats and realleges the allegations set forth in the preceding paragraphs as if fully set forth herein. - 214.
+Defendants discriminated against Plaintiff on the basis of her gender, sexually harassed Plaintiff, and/or caused Plaintiff to experience a hostile work environment in violation of the New York City Human Rights Law by treating Plaintiff less favorably than her male colleagues, making harassing or discriminatory comments to Plaintiff based on her gender, and/or by sexually harassing and assaulting Plaintiff. - 215.
+Defendants knew of the general discrimination and sexual harassment perpetrated against Plaintiff, or at a minimum, should have known about the harassment, based on the pervasive atmosphere of sexual harassment of female employees that was tolerated and condoned at Allied and under the Supervisor Defendants' leadership generally.

-- 219. In their gender-based discriminatory actions alleged in violation of the New York City Human Rights Law, Defendants have acted with malice or deliberate indifference to the rights of Plaintiff, thereby entitling her to an award of punitive damages. - 220.
+- 216. The sexual harassment perpetrated against Plaintiff by Defendants affected a term, condition, and the privileges of her employment. - 217.
+As a result of Defendants' gender discrimination and sexual harassment of Plaintiff in violation of the New York City Human Rights Law, Plaintiff has been denied employment opportunities providing substantial compensation and benefits, entitling her to injunctive and equitable monetary relief, and she has suffered anguish, humiliation, distress, inconvenience, and loss of enjoyment of life due to Defendants' actions, entitling her to compensatory damages. - 218.
+In their gender-based discriminatory actions alleged in violation of the New York City Human Rights Law, Defendants have acted with malice or deliberate indifference to the rights of Plaintiff, thereby entitling her to an award of punitive damages. - 219.
 Under the New York City Human Rights Law, N.Y.C.
 Admin.
 Code § 8-120, Plaintiff is entitled to recover reasonable attorneys' fees and costs of this action.

-SEVENTH CLAIM FOR RELIEF
+SEVENTH CLAIM FOR RELIEF N.Y.C.

-N.Y.C.
 Admin.
-Code §§ 8-107(1) - Retaliation in Violation of the New York City Human Rights Law (Against All Defendants)
+Code §§ 8-107(1) - Retaliation in Violation of the New York City Human Rights Law subjected her to on account of her race and her gender, and by seeking to be protected against those same discriminatory acts.

+YYORK City Human Rights Law (Against All Defendants)